Translating a Website: The Ultimate Guide for Business Owners

 Maintain meaning.
 That is, ensure that any expressions or phrases serve the same purpose in any language while adjusting the wording properly.
 In copywriting, especially, this is essential.
 For example, landing pages need to push a reader to take action.

 There are a plethora of strategies for this, but the concept alone is important in this case.
-Word count should stay the same, when possible, along with the overall gist.
+The word count should stay the same, when possible, along with the overall gist.
 Humour, serious tones, and provocative wording should carry over.
 These factors keep users across various languages engaged.

-Once you’ve chosen a region, decided on your product or service, and identified your target market, you need market research to further determine if your desired language translation makes sense.
+Once you’ve chosen a region, decided on your product or service, and identified your target market, you need market research to determine further if your desired target language makes sense.